Assembly Polls: NDA wins battle for Bihar

 Rajan Prakash reports from Patna as the JD(U)-BJP coalition scores a landslide victory, the Congress cuts a sorry figure and the Lalu-Paswan duo is vanquished

-Advocate Pramod Ranjan has mixed expressions on his face as NDAhe watches the NDA's march towards a decisive victory in the Bihar polls on TV.
+Advocate Pramod Ranjan has mixed expressions on his face as he watches the NDA's march towards a decisive victory in the Bihar polls on TV.
 Pramod hails from the Yadav clan and his two close relatives were

 contesting elections from the Tirhut area on RJD-LJP tickets.
 Although they lost, Pramod does not look dejected.
 He says, “I am sorry for my relatives but I am also happy that ultimately the right person is going to form the government in the state.”
 After a pause he adds, “It's a myth that all Yadavs blindly support Lalu Prasad.
 It should be dispelled.”
 Perhaps thousands of other voters in Bihar would have similar sentiments.